alec-borman/The-Covenant-Initiative-A-Nonprofit-Foundation-for-AI-Ethics/README.md

                     if (targetPane) {
                         targetPane.classList.remove('hidden');

-                        // Re-render icons in the new pane if (typeof lucide !== 'undefined') {
+                        // Re-render icons in the new pane (FIX 5) if (typeof lucide !== 'undefined') {
                             lucide.createIcons();
                         }